hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 In the client-server topology, you create a cluster of nodes and scale the cluster independently.
 Your applications are hosted on the clients, and the clients communicate with the nodes in the cluster to reach data.

-Client-server topology fits better if there are multiple applications sharing the same data or if application deployment is significantly greater than the cluster size (e.g. 500 application servers vs. 10 node cluster).
+Client-server topology fits better if there are multiple applications sharing the same data or if application deployment is significantly greater than the cluster size (for example, 500 application servers vs. 10 node cluster).

 <br></br>